 - Taurine to help maintain a healthy heart

-- Smell is quite strong
+- The smell is quite strong

 To support the needs of larger breeds, such as German Shepherds, the food is formulated with chondroitin and glucosamine to help support joint health and overall mobility.
 The included L-Carnitine helps to develop and maintain lean muscles.

-Taste of the Wild Grain Free Natural Food
+Taste of the Wild Grain-Free Natural Food

 Many dogs don’t enjoy the bland flavor of the vast majority of dog food in the market today.
 Those may be packed with all the necessary nutrients, but you’ll still find that your dog would prefer something with a little bit of flavor.